hongtaoh/hongtaoh.github.io/content/en/blog/2020-06-20how-to-block-cutestat-in-a-Hugo-website.md

 When it's done, put it as `/layouts/robots.txt` or `/themes/<THEME>/layouts/robots.txt`, as Hugo's [official guideline](https://gohugo.io/templates/robots/#robotstxt-template-lookup-order) suggests.

-# Remove Data on CuteStat
+# Removing Data on CuteStat

 Then, go back to CuteStat's [Update or Remove](https://www.cutestat.com/remove), input your domain name and chose "Remove Information".
 CuteStats now won't be able to crawl your website anymore.